groupdocs-editor/GroupDocs.Editor-Products/content/editor/net/_index.en.md

     # code sample loop
     - title: "Replace text in DOCX"
       content: |
-        This example shows loading and editing a content of the input DOCX file programmatically by replacing some text content on another.
+        This example shows loading and editing a content of the input DOCX file programmatically by replacing text content on another.
 After that the modified document content is saved back as a new DOCX document.
-        {{< landing/code title="Edit input DOCX by replacing some text and save it back to DOCX">}}
+        {{< landing/code title="Edit input DOCX by replacing text and save it back to DOCX">}}
         ```csharp {style=abap}

         // Load input document by path and specify load options if necessary
         Editor editor = new Editor("input.docx", new WordProcessingLoadOptions());

-        // Open document for edit and obtain `EditableDocument`
+        // Open document for edit and obtain the "EditableDocument"
         EditableDocument original = editor.Edit();

-        // Replace some text - this emulates the content editing
+        // Replace text - this emulates the content editing
         string modifiedContent = original.GetEmbeddedHtml().Replace("old text", "new text");

-        // Create new `EditableDocument` from edited document content
+        // Create new "EditableDocument" instance from edited content
         EditableDocument edited = EditableDocument.FromMarkup(modifiedContent, null);

         // Prepare save options with desired output formatX